CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/components/modal.md

     parent: components
 ---

-Use modals to display content that is not substantial enough to warrant it's own page or navigation item, for example, a newsletter signup.
+Use modals to display content that is not substantial enough to warrant its own page or navigation item, for example, a newsletter signup, as shown in the example below.

 <div>
   <a data-open="example-modal" class="button full-width">